 - Video Lesson: Soccer Vocabulary in Portuguese – Learn words & expressions useful for every game

 - Video Lesson: Todo Dia or O Dia Todo?
 Learn How To Say It!

 However, we do not use the verb Jogar with the word “sports”.
 We use the verb Praticar.

 - Milena é muito atlética.
 Ela pratica vários esportes. = Milena is very athletic.
 She plays several sports.

 We use the verb Fazer with sports without a ball.

-The best way to speak great Portuguese and use the words correctly is to practice through a variety of activities.
-Street Smart Brazil offers Portuguese programs for all language levels, whether you are just beginning or fully conversational.
+To speak a language fluently and correctly you need to practice speaking it.
+Street Smart Brazil offers online Portuguese lessons via video meetings.
+The lesson are one-on-one, so they are customized to you, whether you are just beginning or fully conversational.
 Book a Trial Lesson to see how we can help you achieve your language goals.